postsharp/postsharp-emails/metalama-email-course/110-creating-aspects-multi-kind.md

 # Creating Custom Aspects: Multi-targeting

 After reading our introduction to creating custom aspects, you might have gotten the impression that you need to create separate aspects for each target (field, property, method, or type).
-However, that's not the case.
+However, this is not the case.
 You can create a single aspect that targets multiple elements, but it requires a slightly different signature for your aspect.

 To illustrate this, let's consider a simple example where we want to log the fact that a property or a method has been accessed.